 "Ameriprise has a comprehensive information security program with numerous levels of protection that include firewalls, intrusion detection and prevention capabilities," More says.
 "We also have a security operations center that monitors activity 24/7 in tandem with real-time incident response and recovery."

 If you'd like to participate in the monitoring process yourself, you may wish to sign up for text and email alerts.
 "A whole series of alerts are available to monitor different types of account activity so that you don't have to keep constant watch over your accounts."

 - If you have not done so already, register for the secure site on ameriprise.com so you can check specific transactions and get more frequent information on your account.

 - Enroll in text alerts.
-Once logged in to the secure site, select My Profile and on the Personal Info tab, scroll to the Text Alerts Set Up section.
+Once logged in to the secure site, select alerts from the Profile menu.

 Who to call if you have been a victim of cybercrime

 If you are a victim of cybercrime, file a local police report and contact the Federal Trade Commission (FTC) to file an identity theft affidavit.

 Phone: 1.877.438.4338 (1.877.ID.THEFT)